devendra598/MAPSTK/README.md

 - The **Toxicity tool** contains a large model file that is compressed.
 Before using it, **unzip** the file to ensure proper execution.
 - For **Linux users**, in the Structure Prediction Tool, extract the `diamond.tar.xz` file to obtain the `diamond` executable.
 Additionally, remove `.exe` from `./diamond.exe` in the script at **line 79** for compatibility.
+- The Structure Prediction and Transmembrane tools rely on **API**, requiring users to stay connected to the **internet** while running them.

 ---